Performance Evaluation of an RFSoC Operating in a 1.25 Tesla Magnetic Field: Firmware

 Digital data from the ADC is stored in ring buffers, each with a recording time depth of 13 microseconds.
 There are eight buffers corresponding to the eight ADC channels.
 This high-speed data is temporarily stored and periodically read out at a slower rate (a few Hz per buffer).
 The data from the readout ring buffer is then transmitted as an AXI Stream to the Direct Memory Access (DMA) block via the AXI Stream protocol \cite{axis}.
 Subsequently, the DMA transfers the data over an AXI4 interface to the PS using the AXI4 memory protocol \cite{axil}.

 The firmware includes two DAC Tone Generator modules, each capable of internally generating single-tone data for testing purposes.
 The data generated by these DAC Tone Generator modules is sent to both the RFDC and an additional set of ring buffers, with each buffer corresponding to one of the two DAC channels.
-A block diagram of a single DAC Tone Generator module is depicted in Figure \ref{fig:fw_nco}.

 Control and register access to all application firmware components is managed via an AXI-Lite interface \cite{axil}.
 A protocol conversion from the PS's native AXI4 memory interface to an AXI-Lite interface is used.